HIST 112 - World History Since 1450

 Use Search It's Advanced Search for more control over your search.

-Screen shot showing link to Advanced Search next to the Search It search box.
+Link to Advanced Search beneath the Search It search box

 1. Enter keywords in Search It's search box.